 Let me tell you a little story about my visit to the mountains of Turkey many years ago.

-Over the next few days she showed me her beautiful country, full of nice people and breathtaking scenery.
+Over the next few days, she showed me her beautiful country, full of friendly people and breathtaking scenery.

 We were on a mountain trip looking for her hometown when she suddenly asked me: